hgstp/idsst.rtutorials/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`idsst.rtutorials` contains the R tutorials
+`idsst.rtutorials` contains several R tutorials.
+The mandatory tutorials for the IDSST course are:

-- boxplots
-- customize
+- programming-basics
 - data-and-visualization
 - data-wrangling
 - exploratory-data-analysis
 - explore-cat-data
+- explore-num-data

+Additional (not mandatory) topics are discussed in the tutorials:

-- histograms
+- customize
 - line-graphs
 - overplotting
-- programming-basics
+- scatterplots

 ## Installation